 Marketplace:

-Running alongside the festival for the past 26 years, the Galway Film Fair is Ireland’s only film & television marketplace.
+Running alongside the festival, the Galway Film Fair is Ireland’s only film & television marketplace.
 Galway Film Fair co-ordinates pre-scheduled meetings between filmmakers with projects in development and/or completed films and invited Film Financiers, Distributors, Sales Agents, Broadcasters, Film Funds and Major Producers.

 The Galway Film Fair’s unique selling points: